artsbentley/.dotfiles/README.md

 - [ ] tab + cmd shows next word/ line output for copilot
 - [ ] way to open files in tmux instead of nvim buffers (in LF?)
 - [ ] implement git telescope plugin: https://github.com/aaronhallaert/ts-advanced-git-search.nvim
+- [ ] zettelkasten package + glow (or any other .md viewer)
+- [ ] venn.nvim (drawing ascii diagrams)

 check out this repo for inspiration on colorscheming/ tmux panel sizing and install scripts: https://github.com/nicknisi/dotfiles

 - [ ] keymap shortcut for returning to the previous placement, currently using C-o
+- [ ] i want keyboard shortcuts that work to switch tmux panes to also make me able to switch between nvim windows so that i can navigate faster, in particularly with neotree

 ## tmux